But You are holy, O You Who dwell in the holy place where the praises of Israel are offered (Psalm 22:3 – Amplified).

 During battle, the Israelites were instructed to put Judah (means praise) in the forefront of the combat.
 They would sing, for the Lord is good, and His mercy endures forever!
 Israel’s enemies would be defeated time after time by an unseen host of angels as Israel fought with the weapons of a new type of spiritual warfare, praise and worship!

 God has not changed.
 He still responds to praise by pouring out the weightiness of His presence, causing unseen enemies to flee.
 Don’t cower down to circumstances today.

-Put on some good praise and worship; worship alone in your car or at home; or make a melody in your heart to God.
+Put on a good praise and worship cd; worship alone in your car or at home; or make a melody in your heart to God.
 However you do it, go after God in praise and worship today.
 Pull out that weapon of praise, and allow the Lord to fight your battles.
 The battle is the Lord’s.
 The victory is ours to enjoy!